David Chilton Phillips: Career and research

 After a postdoctoral period at the National Research Council in Ottawa (1951–55) he joined the Royal Institution.
 In 1966 he was appointed Professor of Molecular Biophysics in the Department of Zoology at the University of Oxford where he remained until his retirement in 1990.
 During that time he was elected a Fellow of the Royal Society (FRS) serving as Biological Secretary from 1976 to 1983.

 Phillips lead the team which determined in atomic detail the structure of the enzyme lysozyme, which he did in the Davy Faraday Research Laboratories of the Royal Institution in London in 1965.
 Lysozyme, which was discovered in 1922 by Alexander Fleming, is found in tear drops, nasal mucus, gastric secretions and egg white.
 Lysozyme exhibits some antibacterial activity so that the discovery of its structure and mode of action were key scientific objectives.
 David Phillips solved the structure of lysozyme and also explained the mechanism of its action in destroying certain bacteria by a brilliant application of the technique of X-ray crystallography, a technique to which he had been introduced as a PhD student at the University in Cardiff, and to which he later made major instrumental contributions.

 Honours and awards

 Phillips was made a Knight Bachelor in the 1979 Birthday Honours, invested as Knight Commander of the Order of the British Empire (KBE) in the 1989 New Year Honours, and created a Life Peer as Baron Phillips of Ellesmere, of Ellesmere in the County of Shropshire on 14 July 1994.
 In the House of Lords, he chaired the select committee on Science and Technology and he is credited with getting Parliament onto the World Wide Web.
 In 1994, he was awarded an Honorary Degree (Doctor of Science) by the University of Bath.

 In 1980 he was invited to deliver a series of Royal Institution Christmas Lecture on The Chicken, the Egg and the Molecules.

 Personal life

 In 1960 Phillips married Diana Hutchinson.
-Phillips died of cancer, on 23 February 1999.
+Phillips died of prostate cancer, on 23 February 1999.
+He was diagnosed in 1988.